Ellmore-Timms photographic collection

 We need your help

 If you worked for the two photographic studios, Lester Timms or Rodney J. Ellmore in Hāwera, we would love to hear from you.
 If you have had your picture taken here, we would also like to hear your experiences.
 With over 150,000 individual photographic negatives, this remains one of the largest un-catalogued photographic collections in New Zealand.
 Click here to email the museum.

 Aotea Utanganui Museum of South Taranaki is supported by a number of organisations helping us to achieve our mission.
 The F & E Rodie Charitable Trust have kindly sponsored the new ST ScanView III Microfilm scanner/reader for viewing, editing and interpreting old newspapers on microfilm.
-Thanks to Martin Smith (pictured) and Sheryl Sporle-Fahey from New Zealand Micrographics (NZMS), we are now able to offer our customers this research service.
-Click here to email the museum or call 0800 111 323 for a free test drive, you never know what you may find!
+Thanks to Martin Smith and Sheryl Sporle-Fahey from New Zealand Micrographics (NZMS), we are now able to offer our customers this research service.
+Click here to email the museum or call 0800 111 323 for a free test drive, you may be surprised what you find!

 Thanks to the F & E Rodie Charitable Trust for funding this project.